Opiate Addiction & Withdrawal Treatment

 Inpatient opiate addiction treatment provides space from stressors.
 With help, you can practice working through triggers.
 You can also find healthier ways to cope that don’t involve opioid drugs.
 You’ll learn how to manage underlying mental health issues (dual diagnosis).
 Some examples include trauma and other co-occurring disorders.
 You’ll develop healthy coping skills to help you resist the urge to use drugs.

 Part of relapse prevention is learning recovery skills and developing healthy hobbies.
 We prepare you to succeed in opiate recovery.
 We do this by helping you build life skills and experience sober social activities.
 You’ll learn that recovery can be fun.

 You aren’t alone in recovery.
 We will stay with you on the journey after your leave treatment for opioid addiction.
 Aftercare follows residential addiction treatment.
 It is a critical part of treatment for opioid addiction.
 Your continuing care plan may include:

 - Appointments with physicians and therapists

 - Sober activities

 - Relapse prevention plans for opiate addiction recovery

 You Can Recover from Opiate Addiction

 Opioid dependency took your life away.
 We’ll help you get it back.
 We use evidence-based therapies, delivered by experts in addiction medicine.
-Get comprehensive residential opiate addiction treatment that helps you rebuild your life.
+Get comprehensive residential opiate addiction treatment.
 Call us for a free, confidential conversation with a recovery specialist: 844-876-5568